-No canner is needed for these crisp, tangy Refrigerator Dill Pickles, and once the spices are assembled, they come together easily…and might just become a new summertime favorite!
+No canner needed for these crisp, tangy Refrigerator Dill Pickles.
+Once the spices are assembled, they come together in a snap…and might just become a new summertime favorite!

 Have you heard that Cleopatra thought eating pickles made her beautiful?
 Or that Christopher Columbus rationed pickles during his famous voyage in order to prevent his sailors from getting scurvy?